-Storrowton Village Museum celebrates all things maple on Maple Harvest Day each year in mid-March 10am to 3pm.
-The annual FREE event highlights the history and tradition of maple sugaring in New England.
+Storrowton Village Museum celebrates all things maple on Maple Harvest Day every year in mid-March.
+The annual event highlights the history and tradition of maple sugaring in New England.

 For more information about Storrowton Village Museum’s Maple Harvest Day, call 413-205-5051.